 Try connecting again.
 If the problem continues, contact the owner of the remote computer or your network administrator.

-First of all, check that the remote computer is accessible from client computer over the network and the Remote Desktop port (TCP 3389) is responding (not blocked by firewalls).
+First of all, check that the remote computer is accessible from the client computer over the network and the Remote Desktop port (TCP 3389) is responding (not blocked by firewalls).
 You can check the RDP port availability on a remote server from client workstation using:

 The Telnet client: